-A Court is a group of dwelling units arranged to share one or more common courtyards.
+A court is a group of dwelling units arranged to share one or more common courtyards.
 The courtyard is intended to be a semi-public outdoor room that is an extension of the public realm.
 The units may be arranged in 4 possible configurations: rowhouses, rowhouses over flats, flats, and flats over flats.
-Court buildings may accommodate ground floor commercial/flex uses in either a live-work configuration or as solely commercial/retail space in qualifying zones facing the primary street.
+Court buildings may accommodate ground floor the ground floor, with upper commercial/flex uses in either a floors also configured for those live-work configuration or as solely commercial/retail space in qualifying zones facing the primary street.

-The main entry to ground floor units should be directly off the courtyard or from the street.
+The main entry to ground floor units should be directly of the courtyard or from the street.
 Access to second story units should be directly from the courtyard through stairs.
 Elevator access, if any, should be provided between the underground garage and courtyard-podium only.